 The Quest for Inexpensive Silicon Solar Cells

-NREL scientists Howard Branz and Chaz Teplin have joined forces with the Ampulse Corporation and Oak Ridge National Laboratory (ORNL) to create a less expensive alternative to wafer crystalline silicon solar cells.
-They're combining a metal foil technology from ORNL with NREL's hot-wire chemical vapor deposition technology.
-Together, these two technologies may revolutionize photovoltaics.
+NREL scientists Howard Branz and Chaz Teplin have joined forces with the Ampulse Corporation and Oak Ridge National Laboratory to create a less expensive alternative to wafer crystalline silicon solar cells, combining two technologies that may revolutionize photovoltaics.